haskellfoundation/haskellfoundation.github.io/podcast/80/transcript.markdown

 Cool, yes.
 I’m here with Satnam.
 You just got here today or yesterday?

 *Satnam Singh (0:18:00)*: Yeah, I got here on Monday evening, so I sadly missed the first day.
 I’m looking forward to some talks at VMCAI.
 So it was a very interesting talk on translating VHDL hardware descriptions to Rocq.
-But I tracked down one of the officers today and talked to them.
+But I tracked down one of the authors today and talked to them.
 But yeah, I’ve been here for the morning and lots of interesting talks and people.

 *JF (0:18:17)*: What have you seen?
 What have been the interesting talks?